 “Too many suffered needlessly and died prematurely as a result of a lack of access to testing and treatment for HIV.
 This is something that the ANC will have to live with on their conscience for as long as it exists,” Hassan says.

-The ANC enabled the state-sponsored Aids denialism by being unable to hold a president who didn’t believe what was happening around him accountable, she adds.
+The ANC enabled state-sponsored Aids denialism by being unable to hold a president who didn’t believe what was happening around him accountable, she adds.
 Hassan believes the country is yet to see the full extent of suffering and death caused by Covid-19, as South Africa waits to reach the peak of this pandemic.
-Already, health experts are saying that the country has undercounted the number of deaths in South Africa as a result of Covid-19.
+Already, health experts are saying that the country has under-counted the number of deaths in South Africa as a result of Covid-19.

 It’s been almost 150 days since the National Institute of Communicable Diseases confirmed the first case of Covid-19 in South Africa.
-Since then, the country has seen it all: from inhumane evictions happening, which were legally prohibited during the State of Disaster, to endless snaking queues of people looking for jobs, food and help in one way or the other.
+Since then, the country has seen it all: from inhumane evictions happening, which are legally prohibited during the State of Disaster, to endless snaking queues of people looking for jobs, food and help in one way or the other.
 Hassan believes it is South African women who have borne the brunt of the consequences of Covid-19, such as unemployment and the inability to access social relief.

 She explains: “All of this points to a picture that, in particular, black poor women in South Africa are really facing the brunt of this global pandemic, as they did with HIV.
 Early reports are also indicating that women living with HIV and tuberculosis, women who are pregnant and those who need to have their children vaccinated are not accessing health services in the public sector since the beginning of the lockdown because of a number of factors, including fear.”